camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/local/quickstart.md

     Partition 1 : Leader
 ```

-## Step 3: Deploy a workflow
+## Step 3: Deploy a process

-A [workflow](/product-manuals/concepts/workflows.md) is used to orchestrate loosely coupled job
+A [process](/product-manuals/concepts/processes.md) is used to orchestrate loosely coupled job
 workers and the flow of data between them.

 In this guide we will use an example process `order-process.bpmn`.
 You can